jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 ![example 1]()

 But what does it mean all those weird characters? :unamused: :expressionless:

+First thing that we has to now about a Regex
 Before to show all meaning, I need to show you the basic CheatSheets and how to use.

 ##### Class: